O Christian Martyr Who for Truth could die

-The last Salem witch trial was held in May 1693; but, for those who had been accused, as well as their families, their lives would forever be changed.
-Even though Governor William Phips had pardoned all the remaining accused in 1693, the fact that they had been accused would never be forgotten by their neighbors.
-And, for those who had actually been convicted, it was even worse.
-Though they were free, they were still considered, in the eyes of law, as “dead”, meaning they had no rights of recourse, nor claim to any property they may have previously owned.
+The last Salem witch trial was held in May 1693, but for those accused and their families, their lives would forever be changed.
+Even though Governor William Phips had pardoned all the remaining accused in 1693, their neighbors would never forget the fact that they had been accused.
+And, for those who had been convicted, it was even worse.
+Though they were free, in the eyes of the law, they were still considered “dead,” meaning they had no rights of recourse nor claim to any property they may have previously owned.
 This was the case in the life of Elizabeth Bassett Proctor, who had been convicted the previous year of witchcraft.
-Her husband, John Proctor was hanged, and Elizabeth was only spared because she was pregnant.
-However, by the time she gave birth to her child, the hysteria had ended and she was later released.
-But, she had no home to return to, as all of the possessions of her and her husband had been seized.
+Her husband, John Proctor, was hanged, and Elizabeth was only spared because she was pregnant.
+However, by the time she gave birth to her child, the hysteria had ended, and she was later released.
+But, she had no home to return to, as all her possessions and her husband’s had been seized.
 She and her children were impoverished.
 Though she would take her complaints to the courts, her pleas would go unheard because, in the eyes of the law, she was considered a “dead woman.”
-She would eventually prevail, but, not before living for several years in turmoil.
+She would eventually prevail, but not before living for several years in turmoil.

-Others, who were pardoned, were forced to remain in jail because they couldn’t afford to pay the bill that was owed for their imprisonment, which included everything from room and board, to the price of their shackles.
-While waiting, one woman — Lydia Dustin would die, and two more would indenture themselves before they were set free.
+Others, who were pardoned, were forced to remain in jail because they couldn’t afford to pay the bill owed for their imprisonment, which included everything from room and board to the price of their shackles.
+While waiting, one woman — Lydia Dustin, would die, and two more would indenture themselves before they were set free.
 Numerous more would, like Elizabeth Proctor, return to homes where all their possessions had been confiscated, their fields were untended, and their crops dead.

-Further adding to their turmoil was the fact that the accusers and judges showed little remorse for their actions.
+Further adding to their turmoil was that the accusers and judges showed little remorse for their actions.
 Instead, they placed the blame on the “trickery of Satan,” thus, freeing themselves from any sense of guilt.
-Jurors and townspeople also managed to maintain a clear conscience by claiming that, after all, many victims had confessed to their “crimes” and that Salem Village had been tricked by the devil.
-The communities expected that those who had lost loved ones and property to go on with their lives as if nothing had happened.
-In the meantime, the formerly accused witch would spend years trying to regain their property and their rights as individuals.
+Jurors and townspeople also managed to maintain a clear conscience by claiming that many victims had confessed to their “crimes” and that the devil had tricked Salem Village.
+The communities expected those who had lost loved ones and property to go on with their lives as if nothing had happened.
+In the meantime, the formerly accused witch would spend years trying to regain their property and rights as individuals.

 However, over the years, things would slowly begin to change.
 While some would eventually make formal apologies, others would only hint at any guilt.
-The Reverend Samuel Parris of Salem Village conceded errors of judgment, but, mostly shifted blame to others.
+The Reverend Samuel Parris of Salem Village conceded errors of judgment but mostly shifted blame to others.
 In jeopardy of losing his job, he made a “Meditation for Peace” sermon, admitting that he gave too much weight to the spectral evidence.
-However, this would not be enough for the villagers and he was eventually replaced by Thomas Green, who devoted his career to putting his torn congregation back together.
-Governor William Phips blamed the entire affair on William Stoughton, who would refused to apologize or explain himself, and criticized Governor William Phips for interfering just when he was about to “clear the land” of witches.
-Stoughton’s refusal to take any blame; however, would not hurt him, as he would become the next governor of Massachusetts.
-Eventually, a few judges hinted at apologies for their roles in the trials, but, would never assume any real guilt.
+However, this would not be enough for the villagers, and he was eventually replaced by Thomas Green, who devoted his career to putting his torn congregation back together.
+Governor William Phips blamed the entire affair on William Stoughton, who refused to apologize or explain himself and criticized Governor William Phips for interfering just when he was about to “clear the land” of witches.
+However, Stoughton’s refusal to take any blame would not hurt him, as he would become the next governor of Massachusetts.
+Eventually, a few judges hinted at apologies for their roles in the trials but would never assume any real guilt.

 On that same date, 12 jurors, who had served in the witch trials, signed a Declaration of Regret asking forgiveness for the error of their judgment.